ArtyLLaMa/ArtyLLaMA/README.md

 ## Contributing

 Contributions to ArtyLLaMa are welcome.
 Please ensure you follow the existing code style and structure when submitting pull requests.
+Here are some ways you can contribute:

+- Reporting bugs
+- Suggesting enhancements
+- Writing documentation
+- Submitting pull requests

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Troubleshooting

+If you encounter any issues:

+1. Ensure all dependencies are installed: `npm install`
+2. Check that your `.env` file is correctly set up with valid API keys
+3. Make sure Ollama is running if you're using local models
+4. Clear your browser cache and restart the servers

+For more detailed troubleshooting, refer to our [Troubleshooting Guide](TROUBLESHOOTING.md).

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments